spacemit-com/docs/en/device/boot.md

 }
 ```

-##### 2.2.1.4 nand Flashing
+##### NAND Flashing

-- NAND Flash Programming Process
+- **NAND Flashing Process**
 The K1 supports NAND flash booting.
-However, since the NAND and NOR share the same SPI interface, only one of these schemes can be selected, with the default support being for NOR booting.
+However, since **NAND and NOR share the same SPI interface**, only one of these schemes can be selected, with the default support being for NOR booting.

-If you need to support NAND flash booting, please refer to the NAND boot configuration section in the programming boot process to configure NAND booting
+For NAND flash booting, please refer to the NAND boot configuration section in the programming boot process to configure NAND booting

 ```sh
 fastboot stage factory/FSBL.bin